andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 With all this in mind it is no surprise that things had got complicated prior to our arrival.
 The stakes were INCREDIBLY HIGH, both RISKS and BENEFITS.

 Note:
-* ACTION: Deal explicitly with finding the Icebergs - how big / important is something? - DISCO / DELI (and the opposite - red herrings)
+* ACTION: @gayathu-rajan - Deal explicitly with finding the Icebergs - how big / important is something? - DISCO / DELI (and the opposite - red herrings) - you cover all this right?
-* ACTION: AHL TO SUMMARISE - WHERE WERE WE AT THIS POINT?
-WHAT SPECIFICALLY ARE THE NEAR ENEMIES WHAT WE'VE IDENTIFIED?

----

-## Existing Failure Patterns / Challenges

-Note:

-@ANDREW: I THINK WE COULD DROP THIS SLIDE.
-WHILE ITS ACCURATE, IT ADDS LITTLE TO OUR MESSAGE.

-(DDD skills were in short supply - We were not allowed to "train" folks)

-Models were in the hands of enterprise architect(s) without any further evolution, iteration or improvement.

-(Models have to be in UML or some other "architect-only" notation (the real one is in the code). - DISCO / DELI)

-(Red Book and not the Blue Book - DISCO)

 ---